42juododranoel/doebus/README.md

 ### Learn standard library

 Each Python developer should be aware of Python standard library utilities.
-Below is a list of most important once in my experience:
+Below is a list of the most important ones in my experience:

 * `string` — common character lists, such as `ABCDEFGHIJKLMNOPQRSTUVWXYZ` and others